GINQO/Master-Item-Manager/README.md

 Qlik Sense Desktop >= November 2021

 # Installation
-1. Download this extension on a zip file using the 'Clone or Download' button
+1. Download this extension on a zip file using the 'Clone or Download' button (or select from an individual release)
 2. Navigate to the 'Extensions' directory under the Qlik Management Console (QMC)
-3. Import the zip file
+3. Import the zip file (note: you can only have version of the Master Item Manager imported at any given time, so you may need to delete the old version when reimporting)

 # Getting Started
 1. Navigate to the Data Load Editor